How do I request reagents?

 How much do reagents cost?

+The NIH Tetramer Core Facility is a public service.
 There is no charge for the synthesis of reagents from this facility.
 All costs, except shipping and the supplying of peptide in cases where it is needed, are borne by the U.S. National Institutes of Health.

 Please see the Unlisted Reagents page.